waveform80/pisense/docs/monitor.rst

 We've already seen a demo thermometer in :ref:`thermometer`.
 First we'll construct variants of this for the humidity and pressure sensors.
 Then we'll combine all three into an application.
-Finally, we'll add interactivity using the joystick to select the required functionality, and add outputting the data to an SQLite database.
+Finally, we'll add interactivity using the joystick to select the required functionality, and recording the data to a database.

 Hygrometer